Lab Members

 Postdoctoral Researcher

 Minkyung is a postdoctoral researcher in the lab.
 She received her Ph.D. in Medical Science (Neuroscience) from the Yonsei University College of Medicine, South Korea.
 During her graduate studies, she studied underlying mechanisms of central/ peripheral neuropathic pain and treatment effects using Adeno-associated virus (AAV) and deep brain stimulation (DBS).
 Minkyung joined the Anacker lab in the Spring of 2024.
-She investigates how early life stress reshapes neural circuitry and leads to serotonergic dysfunction and cell-type specific impact on neuronal activity in the ventral dentate gyrus using optogenetics, in vivo fiber photometry and calcium imaging.
+She investigates how early life stress reshapes neural circuitry and leads to serotonergic dysfunction and cell-type specific impact on neuronal activity using optogenetics, in vivo fiber photometry and calcium imaging.

 • Kate Slavashevich